Currency: Baht (THB)

 Online Poker Legislation in Thailand

 Although gambling is illegal in Thailand, there hasn’t been a case yet where a poker player has had a problem playing online.
 However, for those who do wish to play online poker, special care is advised.
-Using a Thai Credit Card or making deposits with a Thai-IP address is definitely a no-go.
-Solutions like VPNs and Entropay/Skrill/Neteller are recommended.
+Using a Thai Credit Card is definitely a no-go.
+Solutions like Entropay/Skrill/Neteller/Bitcoin are recommended.

 The poker sites themselves seem to have put Thailand on their whitelist of legal online poker countries.
 As a result, all the major online rooms are available in Thailand: PokerStars, PartyPoker, iPoker, America’s Cardroom and many others work.
 There are even some Thai specific sites like PokerThai.net or W88poker to play poker online with Thai locals.